 The railroad park pavilion situated in the center hosts many elite clubs and parties.

 But remember: The park is open only on the second and fourth Sundays of each month.

 Explore the Natural Bridge Loop

 This exhilarating hiking trail is famous since it crosses as many as three natural bridges.

-It is one of the most beautiful natural bridges and second largest natural bridge in the world.
+It is one of the most beautiful natural bridges and the second-largest natural bridge in the world.

-This is what makes this hike more special.
-So, enjoy a short but awesome trek with your friends and family here.
+So enjoy a short but excellent trek with your friends and family here.

-There are also various cafes and restaurants where you can try out some great burgers and fries.
+There are also various cafes and restaurants, where you can try out some great burgers and fries.

 Luxurious Wine-Tasting at the DANCIN Vineyards